dasilvaa10/intraindividual_variability/README.md

 autoReg: calculates autocorrelation for an item at a given lag

-btwn_win: for a given covariate, prepares the it to be evaluated for both between-subject and within-subject effects (e.g., Hedeker & Gibbons, 2006) in a model with time-varying covariates
+btwn_win: for a given covariate, prepares it to be evaluated for both between-subject and within-subject effects (e.g., Hedeker & Gibbons, 2006) in a model with time-varying covariates

 scale_within: by subject centering/standardization